jzombie/rich-cms/md-content/Chapter 2.md

 You may as well know, right here, that you can never have riches in great quantities, UNLESS you can work yourself into a white heat of DESIRE for money, and actually BELIEVE you will possess it.

-You may as well know, also that every great leader, from the dawn of civilization down the teh present, was a dreamer.
+You may as well know, also that every great leader, from the dawn of civilization down the the present, was a dreamer.
 Christianity is the greatest potential power in the world today, because its founder was an intense dreamer who had the vision and the imagination to see realities in their mental and spiritual form before they had been transmuted into physical form.

 If you do not see great riches in your imagination, you will never see them in your bank balance.